Mans22r/Mans22r/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studied at KMEA Engg collage , ERNAKULAM
+- 🔭 I’m currently studying at KMEA Engg collage, ERNAKULAM
-- 🌱 I’m currently learning  PROGRAMMNG LANGUAGES
+- 🌱 I’m currently learning  PROGRAMMING LANGUAGES
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...